AkilaJayasurya/bulkmail/README.md

 # 📬 BulkMail - MERN Stack Application

-**BulkMail** is a full-stack email broadcasting application built using the **MERN stack**.
+**BulkMail** is a robust full-stack email broadcasting tool developed with the **MERN stack**.
 It allows users to upload an Excel file containing email addresses and send a custom message to all valid recipients in one click.

 ---

-## ✨ Features
+## ✨ Key Features

-- 📂 Upload Excel files (`.xlsx` or `.xls`)
+- 📂 Supports uploading of Excel files (.xlsx / .xls)
-- 📬 Automatically extract valid email addresses
+- 📬 Automatically detects and extracts valid email addresses
-- ✉️ Compose and send bulk messages
+- 📨 Compose and deliver personalized bulk emails
-- ✅ Email validation before sending
+- ✅ Built-in email validation before sending
-- 🔢 View the number of recipients before sending
+- 👥 View recipient count prior to sending
-- 🗄️ Connected to MongoDB for secure credential storage
+- 🔒 Securely stores email credentials using MongoDB

 ---